Bottin - Horror Disco Interview

 What I like about disco is that whereas most house and techno mostly rely on beats and rhythmical elements, disco was and still is a more complex blend of rhythmical, melodic a harmonic elements, with often great orchestration.
 It's not just heavy banging, there are different layers to it and different ways to listen to it.
 It's music that was done by musicians, not by djs.
 Sometimes they overdid it and soaked the good funk elements in heavy strings arrangements or excessively soulful vocals.
 Other times they made masterpieces that still sound more modern and more adventurous than contemporary electronica.
 I think that dance music should still be made by proper musicians and then sampled, re-edited and played out by djs.

-To my ears, there is no doubt your sound is Italian, can you explain what makes Italian Disco so
+To my ears, there is no doubt your sound is Italian, can you explain what makes Italian Disco so different to Disco from anywhere else?

 I don't have a specific idea, I guess it's hard, being Italians, to highlight the features of Italian Disco.
 I could tell you that American Disco is more soulful and it's funkier because, obviously, it developed from funk and soul.